-In more suburban (less rurual) streets I think permanent farm stands are inappropriate - however temporary pop up stands would be fine
+In more suburban (less rurual) streets I think permanent farm stands are Inappropriate - however temporary pop up stands would be fine i would prefer it was organic in parks and playgrounds to prevent more chemicals being near our cilidrnw

 Water issues arise.
 Onsite management of water/ grey water permissions arise.
 Usage by any commercial operations that effect home owner billing for water are to be considered.
 Assistance with draft negotiating principles would be helpful for the City to develop with and for homeowners and food growers.